Chickory Tip

 Key tracks

-What's Your Name — The successful follow-up single that reached number 13 in the UK, cementing their chart presence.
+What's Your Name — Released as the immediate follow-up single, this track reached number 13 in the UK, proving their initial success was not entirely fleeting.